 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-Your payback period is the time to earn a net profit from your solar panels.
+Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Prairie Village gets quite a bit of sunlight per day, so an average payback period could last up to 11.0 years per 5 kW of capacity.

-The type of solar panels you have will have specific maintenance steps to follow.
-Regardless of type, you should inspect your panels for damage and clean them regularly.
-A majority of solar contractors in the Prairie Village area offer comprehensive maintenance plans to help you keep your panels healthy and make the most of your system.
+The specific types of maintenance you need will depend on the type of panels you're using.
+Regardless of type, you should clean your panels regularly and inspect them for damage.
+Many solar contractors in the Prairie Village area offer multipoint maintenance plans to help you keep your panels healthy and make the most of your system.